 Many lighting fixtures were good candidates for LED upgrades to reduce energy consumption and extend product lifetimes.

-» Implemented a 170kW rooftop array, 15% smaller than what would have been required by the 200kW+ plans suggested by competing solar services
+- Implemented a 170kW rooftop array, 15% smaller than what would have been required by the 200kW+ plans suggested by competing commercial solar services

-» Reduced panel count by 108, freeing up over 3000 square feet of rooftop area that didn’t have to be used for the solar array
+- Reduced panel count by 108, freeing up over 3000 square feet of rooftop area that didn’t have to be used for the solar panel array

-» Installed integrated sensor package to enable active solar efficiency monitoring
+- Installed integrated sensor package to enable active commercial solar efficiency monitoring

 With air compressor controls set to manual, we needed to make sure they were not running outside of normal business hours.

 - Installed new sensors throughout the building to give accurate data to our CLUES energy modeling platform